2022 FIFA World Cup qualification – AFC second round: Format

 A total of forty teams were drawn into eight groups of five to play home-and-away round-robin matches.
 They included the 34 teams (teams ranked 1–34 in the AFC entrant list) which received byes to this round, and the six winners from the first round.

-Seven group winners (excluded Qatar, who had already qualified to the World Cup as tournament host) and the five best runners-up advanced to the third round.
+Seven group winners (excluding Qatar, who had already qualified to the World Cup as tournament hosts) and the five best runners-up advanced to the third round.

 Matches in this round were also part of the 2023 AFC Asian Cup qualifying campaign.
-The twelve teams which advanced to the third round of the FIFA World Cup qualification and Qatar, as group winner, automatically qualified for the 2023 AFC Asian Cup.
-Twenty-four teams (22 which advanced directly and two which will advance from an additional play-off round) will play in the third round of the AFC Asian Cup qualification to decide the remaining eleven teams.
-In total, the 2023 AFC Asian Cup features 24 teams.
+The twelve teams which advanced to the third round of the FIFA World Cup qualification and Qatar, as group winners, automatically qualified for the 2023 AFC Asian Cup.
+Twenty-four teams (22 of which advanced directly and two which advanced from an additional play-off round) played in the third round of the AFC Asian Cup qualification to decide the remaining eleven teams.
+In total, the 2023 AFC Asian Cup featured 24 teams.